sethtroisi/prime-gap/README.md

 * gap\_search.cpp
   * [ ] Estimate initial large prime remaining
   * [ ] Verify `sieve_length` math with d > 1
+    * [ ] Find worst m % d, and calculate from that?
   * [ ] Option to output m with gcd(m, d) != 1
+  * [ ] Consider inverting the problem and keeping all composites in memory (and immediately marking mi off)
+    * Printing at each 1B primes tells you PRP tests saved / time taken.
+    * No large startup cost.
+    * [ ] Ctrl-c then just writes out the results at that point.
   * [ ] Allow for long mi by using bucketed `large_prime_queue`
     * [x] Store remainder and prime in same array
     * [x] don't store pi for large primes (just pass around the pair)